Great managers are also great coaches. Coaching in the workplace is a critical part of a strategic plan for business.

 1. Professional Communication

-One of the skills of an effective leader is the art of professional communication.
+One of the many skills of an effective leader is the art of communicating in a professional manner.

-Communicating professionally in the workplace can minimize conflict.
+Communicating professionally in the workplace can help to build trust and minimize conflict.

 However, when there is a lack of professionalism, conflict is often the result.